Clemens-E/obsidian-languagetool-plugin/README.md

 1. In Obsidian, under Settings / Community plugins, disable "Safe mode" (read the safety warning).
 2. Click the Browse button for Community plugins.
-3. In the top-left search field, search for "LanguangeTool Integration" by Clemens Ertle.
+3. In the top-left search field, search for "LanguangeTool Integration".
 Click the Install button.
 4. After the installation is successful, click Enable to enable the plugin.

 ## Setting Up & Use case